 On the other hand, products that are shipped via FBA will qualify for Amazon Prime subscription-based service for faster shipping.
-However, this will be launched anytime sooner in this year.
+However, this will be launched anytime sooner this year.

-Although Australians have been shopping on the Amazon international sites for years, the company’s idea to set up a huge distribution warehouse outside Melbourne is a brilliant hit.
+Although Australians have been shopping on Amazon international sites for years, the company’s idea to set up a huge distribution warehouse outside Melbourne is a brilliant hit.

 Deciding to launch FBA, especially in one of the biggest global economies isn’t that easy as it sounds.
 But a brand like Amazon has confidence in the Australian post because so far, it has met their shipping time estimations in some of the farthest parts of Australia.

-With a market capitalization of more than $400 billion, which exceeds the combined market cap of well-known retailers like Target, WalMart, Nordstrom, Macy’s, Best Buy, JCPenny, Sears, and Kohls.
+With a market capitalization of more than $400 billion, which exceeds the combined market cap of well-known retailers like Target, Walmart, Nordstrom, Macy’s, Best Buy, JCPenny, Sears, and Kohls.

 While many traditional retailers ostensibly struggle, Amazon still is reported to grow continuously.
 No wonder, selling on Amazon isn’t that simple as it sounds.
 It is competitive and as a seller, you have to be smart enough in outranking your competitors and not hurt your sales.

 Considering this, here are five mistakes to avoid.
-These may a little common but are truly important and something that most sellers tend to do.
+These may be a little common but are truly important and something that most sellers tend to do.